AnabellaHsiao/Codestructionzone/README.md

     - Judge0 is used for compiling code from the browser.

-    - When the user runs their code, the code is sent to the backend using the Judge0 API, which santizes the code, compiles the code, and returns the output to the frontend.
+    - When the user runs their code, the code is sent to the backend using the Judge0 API, which santizes and compiles the code, then returns its output to the frontend.

     - Errors in the users' code is also caught by Judge0 and error information is sent back to the frontend.